Using a Compass Without a Map

 Avoiding Direction-of-Travel Errors

 A common mistake many beginners make is to think that the magnetic needle must be lined up with the “north” indicator on the dial and the direction of travel arrow and the orienting arrow.
-This is not true, unless north is your desired direction of travel.
+This is not true, unless you actually want to travel to the north.

 What needs to happen instead, is to decide your direction of travel, and rotate the dial without turning the base plate in your hand, so that the compass point you've chosen lines up with the direction of travel arrow on the base plate.